-What is Shamanism / Mysticism?
+What is Shamanism ?

 We all come from the communal tent, and we are all part of the Infinite One.
 It is so beneficial to remember this humbling truth, so we can drop the illusion of separation and live in harmony with each other and with other life forms.
 This knowing is the backbone of ancient spiritual practices and encourages a sense of personal responsibility.